danlentz/clj-hangman/README.md

 	|          28 |          1 |
 	+--------------------------+

 ### Index

-There are two different types of indices used to narrow the selection of word possibilities for the two distinct cases that may occur for each letter guess:  either the guess is _incorrect_ and that letter occurs _nowhere_ in that word, or the guess is _correct_ and the letter occurs at some designated positiions.
+There are two different types of indices used to narrow the selection of word possibilities for the two distinct cases that may occur for each letter guess:  either the guess is _incorrect_ and that letter occurs _nowhere_ in that word, or the guess is _correct_ and the letter occurs at some designated positions.

 #### Exclusionary Index

 The simpler case is that in which a letter occurs nowhere within a given word.
 Such a case represents a binary condition -- either present or not.
+Thus, using a 32-bit integer, we may represent the presence (or absence) of 32 individual search "terms".
+Please do not be confused by the use of "term" here -- in the context this project, a "search term" is a single letter.
+The terminology is just used to maintain consistency with other literature on inverted indices in which a "search term" is more commonly a word.

 	;; (word-terms-bits "")    => 0
 	;; (word-terms-bits "A")   => 1